Locally Markov walks on finite graphs: Uniform unicycle walk

-\end{cor} Thus, in order to obtain bounds on the mixing time, we need to bound the cover time of the random walk.
-This is simply the coupon collector's problem, for which sharp bounds are known.
-In particular, we will use of the following tail bounds on the coupon collector's problem, as can be found in \cite[p.
-57-63]{coupon}. \begin{lem} Consider the coupon collector's problem with $m$ distinct coupons drawn uniformly at random and denote by $T$ the first time all the coupons have been drawn at least once.
-Then
+and this completes the proof. \end{proof} \begin{cor} We have $d^{(m)}(t)=\max_{x\in K_m}\mathbb{P}_x(C^{(m)}\geq t)$. \end{cor} Therefore, to obtain bounds on the mixing time, it suffices to bound the cover time of the simple random walk on $K_m$.
+This reduces to the classical coupon collector’s problem, for which sharp estimates are available.
+In particular, we will make use of the tail bounds for the coupon collector’s problem, as given in \cite[pp. 57–63]{coupon}.